The Value of Offering Paid Internships

 The Future of Paid Internships

-All in all, I think we are going to see more employers willing to pay their interns a salary as internships become more of an integral part of the employee hiring process; as well as more colleges who are willing to provide some form of compensation to offset the amount students are required to pay for receiving credit.
+All in all, most in this field, including True, believe that we are going to see more employers willing to pay their interns a salary as internships become more of an integral part of the employee hiring process—as well as more colleges who are willing to provide some form of compensation to offset the amount students are required to pay for receiving credit.
 These changes will provide more equality for students who have been unable to accept unpaid internships or for those where employers require that they receive credit to do an internship.